awwright/http-progress/draft-wright-http-partial-upload.md

 ### Unallocated ranges

+Servers must consider what happens when clients make writes to a sparse file.

-Servers SHOULD only allow patches to ranges starting inside or immediately after the end of the representation.
-To prevent disclosing the contents of memory, servers MUST fill undefined ranges with predictable data (e.g. zeros).
+Servers will normally only allow patch ranges to start inside or immediately after the end of the representation.
+Servers supporting sparse writes MUST NOT disclose the contents of memory.
+This may be done at file creation time, or left to the filesystem if it can guarantee this behavior.

 --- back